Juan Carlos I: Prince of Spain

 Juan Carlos met and consulted Franco many times while heir apparent and often took part in official and ceremonial state functions, standing alongside the dictator, much to the anger of hardline republicans and more moderate liberals, who hoped that Franco's death would bring in an era of reform.
 During 1969–1975, Juan Carlos publicly supported Franco's regime.
 Although Franco's health worsened during those years, whenever he did appear in public, from state dinners to military parades, it was in Juan Carlos's company.
 However, as the years progressed, Juan Carlos began meeting secretly with political opposition leaders and exiles, who were fighting to bring liberal reform to the country.
 He also had secret conversations with his father over the telephone.
 Franco, for his part, remained largely oblivious to the prince's actions and denied allegations from his ministers and advisors that Juan Carlos was in any way disloyal to his vision of the regime.

 During periods of Franco's temporary incapacity in 1974 and 1975, Juan Carlos was acting head of state.
 On 30 October 1975, Franco gave full control to Juan Carlos.
-According to declassified CIA reports, during this time Juan Carlos secretly acquiesced and arranged with King Hassan II of Morocco the terms of the so-called Green March, the partial invasion of the Spanish Sahara by Moroccan civilians, followed by the Madrid Accords handing over the control of the territory to Morocco and Mauritania.
+According to declassified CIA reports, during this time Juan Carlos secretly acquiesced and arranged the terms of the Green March – a coordinated mass demonstration by Moroccan civilians into the Spanish Sahara – with King Hassan II of Morocco, followed by the Madrid Accords handing over control of the territory to Morocco and Mauritania.